ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### swversion (Software Version) Claim

-The "swversion" claim makes use of the CoSWID version-scheme item to give a simple version for the software.
+The "swversion" claim makes use of the CoSWID version-scheme defined in {{CoSWID}} to give a simple version for the software.
-A full CoSWID manifest or other type of manifest can be instead if this is too simple.
 A "swversion" claim MUST only be present if a "swname" claim described in {{swname}} is present.

+The "manifests" claim {{manifests}} may be instead if this is too simple.

 ~~~~CDDL
 {::include nc-cddl/software-version.cddl}